Regal-Internet-Brothers/regal-modules/README.md

 **The exact *URI* depends on your protocol preference, view the side-bar for details.**

-For earlier versions, do the following:
-* Clone/download this repository.
-* Execute the "Update_Submodule_List.bat" file.

-Once you've downloaded this repository properly, place it in whatever directory you like.

-From there, you have two choices, either use these modules as formal modules, or use them as sub-modules.
+Once you've downloaded this repository properly, there's a few ways to handle module placement.
+Either create a sub-folder in one of your global "modules" folders, or create a sub-folder for your project. **As of 10/27/2015, this sub-folder must be named "regal".** These modules now assume the parent-directory "**regal**".
+For legacy support, you can add the "regal" folder, then add that as a global module directory as well.

-To use these formally (As globally accessible modules), edit your platform's configuration file in your [Monkey installation's "bin" folder](https://github.com/blitz-research/monkey/tree/develop/bin).
-You'll want to edit your 'MODPATH' variable, adding a **;** (Semi-colon), then the directory you chose for these modules.
+To modify you module-path formally, edit your platform's configuration file in your [Monkey installation's "bin" folder](https://github.com/blitz-research/monkey/tree/develop/bin).
+You'll want to edit your 'MODPATH' variable, adding a **;** (Semi-colon), then the directory huosing these modules.
+For legacy support, you may also add the main "regal" directory, but for further support, this should not be assumed behavior.

 ### Notes